Contact open books with flexible pages: Background

 \subsection{Symplectic Homology}

-We will only summarize the relevant facts of symplectic homology that we shall need and refer to the paper of Cielieback-Oancea \cite{CO} for further details.
+We will only summarize the relevant facts of symplectic homology that we shall need and refer to the paper of Cieliebak-Oancea \cite{CO} for background.
+Note that for technical reasons Cieliebak-Oancea only consider symplectic homology with field coefficients, which we will take to be the rationals $\mathbb{Q}$.

-\textbf{Assumption: We henceforth require that $c_1 = 0$ for all symplectic manifolds.}
+\textbf{Assumption:} We henceforth require that $c_1$ vanishes on $\pi_2$ for all manifolds.

-To a Liouville domain $(W,d\lambda)$ one can associate an invariant $SH_*(W,d\lambda)$ which is generated by periodic orbits of admissible Hamiltonians $H$ on a Liouvile completion of $W$, which are $C^2$-small on the interior and proportional to a gradient function generating an outward pointing vector field near the boundary.
+To a Liouville domain $(W,d\lambda)$ one can associate an invariant $SH_*(W,d\lambda)$ which is generated by periodic orbits of admissible Hamiltonians $H$ on a Liouville completion of $W$, which are $C^2$-small on the interior and proportional to a gradient function generating an outward pointing vector field near the boundary.
 In particular, there is a natural subcomplex generated by stationary orbits whose associated homology is just the ordinary Morse cohomology of $W$.
-The homology of the quotient complex is called the positive symplectic homology $SH^+(W,d\lambda)$, and one has the corresponding long exact sequence:
+The homology of the complex generated by non-stationary orbits is called the positive symplectic homology $SH^+(W,d\lambda)$, and one has a tautological long exact sequence: